bahrus/xtal-sip/README.md

 ## JIT preloading

-On the other side of the spectrum, perhaps there are certain locales one is targeting, where we know they pay a high price for downloading unnecessary stuff?
+On the other side of the spectrum, perhaps there are certain locales one is targeting, where we know they pay a high price for downloading unnecessary stuff.

-The only benefit we want from this library, then, is to perform concise lookups between tag names and the dependency.
+The only benefit we want from this custom element, in that case, is to perform concise lookups between tag names and the dependency.
 In this case, if you use the "fake" preload tag:

 ```html
 <link